jpluimers/GExperts/Documentation/Readme.txt

 KNOWN LIMITATIONS/BUGS
 -----------------------------------------------
-- The following features are not supported under Delphi 8 - 2010:
+- The following features are not supported under Delphi 8 - XE:
   Inner classes, class helpers, anonymous methods, and generics in the Class Browser, and some of the old editor tab enhancements, such as multiline editor tabs.
 Note that the IDE converts some high ANSI and MBCS characters to UTF-8 UNICODE when loaded in the code editor, so you may experience problems with those files (especially in Delphi 2007 and earlier).
-- The compiler replacement option of the Code Proofreader is only partially working under Delphi 7-2010.
+- The compiler replacement option of the Code Proofreader is only partially working under Delphi 7-XE.
 It does not correct when an identifier is terminated by pressing a symbol key such as a period or open parenthesis, but works fine when the symbol is terminated by a space (IDE limitation).
-- Due to either native Open Tools API limitations or bugs, the following items can not be supported under Delphi 8/2005/2006/2007/2010:
+- Due to either native Open Tools API limitations or bugs, the following items can not be supported under Delphi 8/2005/2006/2007/2010/XE:
   Delphi 8 Only:
    - Rename Components (IDE bug setting the Name property)
    - Jumping to a form search match from Grep Results when the source is open